haydenk/haydenk.github.io/content/blog/1722477693-the-jesus-revolution.md

 tags: ["atm","atthemovies","the-jesus-revolution","lakepointe","parable"]
 ---

-I had not actually head of this movie before this last weekend but it was actually really good.
+I had not actually heard of this movie before this last weekend but it was actually really good.
 [IMDB](https://www.imdb.com/title/tt10098448)

 I am normally skeptical of christian movies because they are either cheesy or someone trying to explain how Jesus was just a man and nothing more.